ibomdv/dlp/README.md

 Do the same for drmtransmittersite.txt and drmlogplotter_help.txt.
 *****************************************************************************

-My respectful thoughts go out to the developer of the original DRMLogPlotter (2007–2022).
+My respectful thoughts go out to the developer of the original DRMLogPlotter Terje Isberg, who worked on it from 2007 to 2022.